Pine Mountain Settlement School

 Sarah Bailey was one of the most dedicated of the later crafts persons to work at the School and her efforts to bring natural dyeing back to the program and to maintain a weaving studio is fondly remembered by those who were privileged to work with her.
 Her full biography charts the important work she did for the School and chronicles her deep commitment to the craft of weaving and so many other mountain crafts.
 Her recommendations for a craft program are sound and still consulted but her reflections on sheep are not known.

 SHEEP and PINE MOUNTAIN TODAY

 Sheep have again entered into the Pine Mountain Settlement School conversation.
 Under the new direction of Preston Jones, the School has re-focused on the richness of the School’s agricultural heritage and married that to his skills and knowledge of agriculture.
-Preston’s years of outstanding work with Grow Appalachia and the recent enthusiasm of Patrick Angel, a former Pine Mountain Board member and sheep farmer, has led to new agrarian interests.
+Preston’s years of outstanding work with Grow Appalachia and the recent enthusiasm of Patrick Angel, a former Pine Mountain Board member and sheep farmer, have led to new agrarian interests.
 The interests center on sheep and goat farming and a series of conversations have revitalized ideas around a demonstration project of sheep raising.

 The group discussed resources and options that could be exercised under COVID restrictions.
 Also discussed were a range of options for the types of sheep and institutional needs and the economic impact of new directions.
 The two options of raising sheep for meat or for wool were discussed.
 Both the agrarian idea and the craft focus were seen to have good instructional potential for the School as well as a revenue stream.
 The various programs that might be developed around a small demonstration sheep project at the School were extensive but seen to be very feasible based on models offered by PMSS and by Patrick and Sarabeth.